wokwi/wokwi-ci-action/README.md

 You need to set the `WOKWI_CLI_TOKEN` secret in your repository settings.
 You can get the token from the your [Wokwi account page](https://wokwi.com/dashboard/profile).

-Your repository needs to contain a `wokwi.yml` file that describes the simulation to run, and a `diagram.json` file that describes the components in the simulation and their connections.
+Your repository needs to contain a `wokwi.toml` file that describes the simulation to run, and a `diagram.json` file that describes the components in the simulation and their connections.
 For more information, see the [project config documentation](https://docs.wokwi.com/vscode/project-config).

 ## Inputs